Need Legal Assistance with a Restraining Order?

 Contact us for a free consultation.

-In Rhode Island, restraining orders are protective orders issued by a judge typically after an allegation of domestic violence.
-Restraining orders are commonly issued through the family court as part of divorce proceedings.
-If you need help obtaining a RI restraining order or defending yourself after someone has filed a restraining order against you, contact the family court lawyers at Braatz Family Law today for help.
+In Rhode Island, restraining orders are protective orders issued by a judge typically after an allegation of domestic violence or domestic abuse.
+Restraining orders are commonly issued through the family court as part of divorce or child custody proceedings regarding a minor child.
+If you need help obtaining a RI restraining order for yourself or a minor child or you need help defending yourself after someone has filed a restraining order against you, contact the family court lawyers at the Braatz Family Law Firm today for help.
 They are available 24/7 at (401) 440-1171.

-At Braatz Family Law, our seasoned restraining order attorneys represent Clients throughout Rhode Island.
+At Braatz Family Law, our seasoned restraining order attorneys represent Clients throughout Rhode Island’s legal system including in the Family Court, District Court, and Superior Court.
 We understand that each of our clients have unique family law needs and goals in obtaining legal representation.
-We have worked with many clients who are seeking unique legal solutions to safeguard them from physical, emotional, or financial harm from domestic violence or abuse situations.
+We have worked with many clients who going through a difficult time, dealing with a host of family law issues, and are seeking unique legal solutions to safeguard them from physical abuse, emotional abuse, threats of violence, sexual assault, workplace violence, or financial harm due to domestic violence or abuse.

 Our protective order lawyers work with our clients to provide clear legal guidance for each client’s unique circumstances, so they are fully informed regarding whether obtaining restraining order will fit their unique needs.

 It’s extremely important that you hire a law firm that has the skills required to fight for you and dedicates the time to educate you about all your legal options.
 The more you know about your legal options, the more prepared you will be to proceed with your case with confidence and the happier you will be with the outcome of your case.
 That is what our Rhode Island family law protective orders attorneys seek to provide our clients.
-We provide assurance that you are moving in the right direction, so you can feel confident about your future.
+We provide assurance that you are moving in the right direction, so you can feel confident about your future and know you are taking the right steps to address your domestic violence issues.

 What Is a Restraining Order in Rhode Island?

 In Rhode Island, there are several different types of restraining orders that can include an array of different provisions.
-Essentially, they are a legal document that prohibits one person from certain actions and orders how they must behave going forward.
+There are typically no filing fees to take out an emergency protective order.
+Essentially, they are a legal document that prohibits the restrained person from certain actions and orders how the restrained person must behave going forward.

 What Different Types of Restraining Orders Are There in Rhode Island?

-- Family Court Restraining Order: Family Court restraining orders are issued by the Rhode Island Family Court and apply when the individuals subject to the Order are married or have a child together.
+- Family Court Restraining Order: Family Court restraining orders are issued by the Rhode Island Family Court and apply when the person to be restrained is married or you have a child together.

-- Criminal No Contact Order: A no contact order is a protective order that is issued by either the Rhode Island District Court or the Rhode Island Superior Court as part of a criminal domestic violence case.
+- Criminal No Contact Order: A no contact order is a protective order that is issued by either the Rhode Island District Court or the Rhode Island Superior Court as part of a criminal domestic violence case, such as a domestic assault charge.
 It prevents the accused from contacting the victim of a criminal offense.

-- Civil Restraining Order (substantive): When the parties involved in a restraining order are dating or have been within the prior six months, the Rhode Island District Court has the authority to issue a civil restraining order between the parties.
+- Civil Restraining Order (substantive): When the parties involved in a restraining order are in a dating relationship or engagement relationship or have been within the prior six months, the Rhode Island District Court has the authority to issue a civil restraining order between the parties.

-Restraining orders are not specific to family violence, but we have found that they often happen within families and are very common in divorce proceedings.
-Regardless, they prohibit one individual from certain actions, for example, contact or harassment.
+Restraining orders are not specific to family violence, but in our experience they are common within families and are very common in divorce proceedings.
+Regardless, they provide legal protections by prohibiting one individual from certain actions, for example, contact or harassment after proper notice of the order.
 In family law, actual examples of restraining orders include: prohibiting both parties from emptying bank accounts, taking out new loans or credit cards, or talking negatively about each other to other parties.
 Overall, they help to regulate the behaviors of each party, so the divorce can proceed in a civil manner.

 Frequently Asked Restraining Order Questions